So you have a business idea and you want to kick it off, but you're still working?

 If you're in a job that doesn't pay well and sucks a lot of time and energy, it's probably worth considering changing jobs to something that pays more and/or doesn't require as much time (e.g. contracting).

-If you have some savings and you can quit to work on your project full time, we recommend doing it.
+If you have some savings and you can afford to quit and work on your project full time, we recommend doing it.
 You will move a lot faster and learn a lot quicker when you can devote all your time and energy to one thing.
 Make sure you keep an eye on your runway though, so you know when you get to the point where you need to find some supplementary income.

 Tip summary: Make a plan to quit or reduce your hours so you can spend more time executing on your dreams.

-Tip #6: It's okay to detach from your day job, and attach yourself to your new vision or purpose
+6. It's okay to detach from your day job, and attach yourself to your new vision or purpose

 It takes energy to work on side projects, so the more energy you can save to spend on working on them the better.
 If you get home or wake up exhausted, it's going to be hard to find the motivation needed to make progress on your idea.